Greg Marsh Enterprises

 Syncing Amal MK1 Concentric Carbs

 Many think of syncing Amal carbs as some sort of difficult dark art.
 It's not actually hard if you do it my way!
-I never use vacuum gauges – if you want to, then do it after following my procedure to the letter.
-It's easy to miss-adjust things using gauges and make everything look correct.
-This is especially true is not mechanically synced first.
+I never use vacuum gages - if you want to, then do it after following my procedure to the letter.
+It's easy to miss-adjust things using gages and make everything look correct.
+This is especially true if not mechanically synced first.

-2. Adjust top adjusters or inline adjusters until slides reach the top at the same time (look in the carb and watch the slide edge reach the top).
+2. Adjust top adjusters or in-line adjusters until slides reach the top at the same time when you twist the throttle (look in the carb and watch the slide edge reach the top).
 On some bikes a mirror will help and on some it's best to have a helper.
 This needs to be exact!

-3. While feeling both slides, adjust one throttle stop until the slides start moving off the throttle stops at exactly the same time.
+3. With the throttle closed, while feeling both slides, slightly turn the twist grip and see which slide moves first (if either).
+Whichever moves first needs its throttle stop turned in slightly.
+Keep trying until the slides start moving off the throttle stops at exactly the same time.
 This normally takes only a tiny tweak.

 4. Unscrew the carb adjusters until there is only a little play.
 This step is critical when a junction box is used!